-5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)
+5 Best Laptops For Data Science in 2025

-If you know the size of your typical dataset and the type of data analysis you do, finding the best laptop for data science for you is pretty straightforward.
-For example,
+If you know the size of your typical dataset and the type of data analysis you do, finding the best laptop for data science is pretty straightforward.
+For example:

-B) If you work with parallel processing libraries that make use of GPU cores.
-Ex: deep learning.
-You want a laptop with 6GB vRAM for NLP (text data) and as much vRAM as possible if working with CV (image data).
-Not gonna lie a desktop with a 3090Ti would be a better choice for the latter.
+B) If you work with parallel processing libraries (which utilize GPU cores) for tasks like deep learning, you’ll want a laptop with at least 6GB of VRAM for NLP (text data) and as much VRAM as possible for CV (image) data.
+For the best performance, however, a desktop with a mid to high-tier GPU is ideal.

 Best Laptop Specs for Data Analysis